 None of this was required by his official job description.
 He showed me the meaning of compassion by taking an active interest in my life.
 He drove me to excel not only inside the classroom, but outside as well, in life.
 When I first showed my tentative list of universities to my admission counselor, her reaction was to laugh at me, suggesting that I reconsider the choices made and apply to a few more safety schools.
 I had chosen difficult schools only because they were the ones offering aid and I could barely afford the application fees themselves.
 But Mr.Chan´s support was unwavering.
 "Just do it!”, he said.
 Nike should be the one paying him royalties.
 In the end, it is unlikely that multiple Ivy League institutions would have ultimately admitted me with scholarship offers were it not for him.

 As fate would have it, we lost contact throughout the years.
 Last I heard, he married and went to graduate school.
 Life took us in different directions.
 I had my own personal wars to face, but the lessons he left behind have stayed with me to this day.
-The people who make a difference in your life always come to stay.
+The people who make a difference in our lives always arrive to stay, even if life should lead us in completely separate ways.